-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Sunday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Sunday

 Kasper Schmeichel should still be allowed to go through to the last 8 on his own IMO

-Indeed, with their performances in the shootout it was always going to be harsh on one of the two, but Christian Eriksen, Lasse Schone and Michael Krohn-Dehli failed to convert.
+Indeed, with their performances in the shootout, it was always going to be harsh on one of the two, but Christian Eriksen, Lasse Schone and Michael Krohn-Dehli failed to convert.

 Croatia will meet Russia in the next round for the right to contest a World Cup semi-final.